 In this work, we attempt to distill the essence of high-performing text-to-SQL systems.
-To this end, we start by building a transformer-only re-implementation of the state-of-the-art RAT-SQL model \cite{wang-etal-2020-rat}.
-We then systematically explore in which aspects the resulting DuoRAT model can be simplified without losing performance.
+We start with a transformer-only reimplementation of the state-of-the-art RAT-SQL model \citep{wang-etal-2020-rat}.
+Importantly, our resulting DuoRAT model trains three times faster than RAT-SQL.
+We then systematically study how DuoRAT can be simplified without losing performance.
 Our ablation study confirms the usefulness of many but not all techniques employed in RAT-SQL.
-For example, we show that the benefits brought by explicit matching of question spans with the column or table names (\textit{name-based schema linking}) become marginal when a pretrained transformer \cite{devlin_bert_2018} is used to jointly encode the question and the schema.
-On the other hand, we confirm the advantage of using a grammar to constrain the inference process to produce well-formed queries only.
-These and other findings of our work bring much-needed insight towards what enables higher performance in modern text-to-SQL models.
+For example, we show that the benefits of explicit matching of question spans with the column or table names (\textit{name-based schema linking}, NBSL) become marginal when a pretrained transformer \citep{devlin_bert_2018} is used to jointly encode the question and the schema.
+By contrast, we confirm the benefit of using a grammar to constrain the inference to only produce well-formed queries.
+These and other findings of our work bring much-needed insight of what enables higher performance in modern text-to-SQL models.